Estimate Time6 min

 • Consulting with a team of professionals, including an accountant, attorney, and financial professional can help you think through the financial implications of the sale and create a post-ownership plan.

 No matter where you are in your career as a business owner, it’s the right time to begin preparing for your exit.
 “Whether you’re turning the business over to a chosen successor, or a third party, there are numerous considerations and complexities," says Brett Thornock, vice president of advanced planning at Fidelity Investments.
-“From determining the kind of buyer you might be looking for to narrowing the range of possible deal structures, each may have different implications for the future of your business as well as your lifestyle and finances.”
+“From determining the kind of buyer you might be looking for, to narrowing the range of possible deal structureseach may have different implications for the future of your business, lifestyle, and finances.”

 Who will succeed you, and under what terms?

 Many business owners envision passing the business to a child or other family member.
-But it’s important to consider whether a family member truly has the interest and aptitude necessary to run the business—and whether it might create an imbalance in the treatment of heirs if one inherits the business and the others do not.
+However, it’s important to consider whether a family member truly has the interest and aptitude necessary to run the business—and whether it might create an imbalance in the treatment of heirs if one inherits the business and the others don't.

-If there is no heir apparent, then you may need to consider a sale to a third party, either an internal successor or an outside buyer.
-The best strategy will depend on many factors, including how well the business would function without you, and the likelihood of attracting a buyer with the wherewithal—and confidence in the continued profitability of the business after your departure—to buy the business outright.
-If you’d never trust your business with someone you haven’t mentored yourself, for example, you may decide that internal succession is the only option you’d consider.
+If there is no heir, then you may need to consider a sale to a third party, either an internal successor or an outside buyer.
+The best strategy will depend on many factors, including how well the business would function without you, and the likelihood of attracting a buyer with confidence in the continued profitability of the business after your departure—to buy the business outright.
+If you’d never trust your business with someone you haven’t mentored, you may decide internal succession is the only option to consider.

-As a middle ground, you could sell and stay—that is, receive an upfront payout, but continue at the helm for a certain amount of time.
+As a middle ground, you could sell and stay—receive an upfront payout, but continue at the helm for a certain amount of time.
 That model is generally favored by private equity buyers, and can also allow you to retain a stake in the company that might pay off in a future subsequent sale.

 How might you structure the deal?

-You and your team of professionals will need to consider whether you're selling the ownership interests, the company assets, or a combination of the 2, and then negotiate the terms of the sale.
-You might receive cash, notes, stock of the buyer’s company, or a mix, and payouts may be received in a lump sum, or installments.
-All those possibilities will likely include additional considerations, such as when you might be able to sell restricted stock, earn-outs, non-competes, and more.
+Consult with your team of professionals to consider whether you're selling the ownership interests, the company assets, or a combination of the two, and then negotiate the terms of the sale.
+You might receive cash, notes, stock of the buyer’s company, or a mix.
+Payouts may be received in a lump sum, or installments.
+All possibilities will likely include additional considerations, such as when you might be able to sell restricted stock, earn-outs, non-competes, and more.
 “In general, the buyer and seller get different tax benefits from different terms, so this can be a critical stage of the negotiation,” notes Thornock.

-Your choice of buyer will likely affect the terms of the sale too.
-Strategic buyers, particularly serial acquirers, may have tried-and-true processes they adhere to, as well as certain requirements for deal structure that they won’t deviate from.
-An internal successor, on the other hand, may require years of mentorship or a drawn-out deal structure if, say, your successor needs to gradually accumulate a greater stake in the business.
+Also, your choice of buyer will likely affect the terms of the sale.
+Strategic buyers, particularly serial acquirers, may have tried-and-true processes they adhere to, as well as certain requirements for deal structure.
+An internal successor may require years of mentorship or a drawn-out deal structure if your successor needs to gradually accumulate a greater stake in the business.

 Insights from Fidelity Wealth Management